-Your message and how you address your donors and potential supports is key to your year-end fundraising appeal success.
+Your message and how you address your donors and potential supports is key to your year-end giving and fundraising appeal success.
 How donors feel about your approach is everything when they have so many choices of organizations and events to support during the holiday season.
-Find our 9 tips that celebrate a most successful year end giving campaign below.
+Find our 9 tips that celebrate a most successful year-end giving campaign below.

 1. Ask for More